 So, pull together your favorite recipes and make your own recipe book.

 It doesn’t have to be fancy and perfected formatted.
 Print your favorite recipes from the web and staple them together with a handwritten note.
-Or opt for a pretty recipe binder.
-If you want to create your own cookbook, there is plenty of software that makes it possible.

 This is a great gift for someone looking to try a new way of eating!